Learn How to Relax Without Alcohol:...

 16. Aromatherapy and Scented Relaxation

 It's no secret that alcohol can be addictive.
-That's partly because drinking can affect your senses, including your emotional responses.
-While it may feel helpful in the short term, heavy drinking often leads to problems over time.
+That's partly because drinking can affect your senses, including your emotional responses to them.

 18. Quiet Reflection

-Try letting your mind wander for a set period of time, such as 10 minutes, or for however long it takes you to wash the dishes.
-You can write down any insights to share with your therapist.
-Then, bring your attention back to the present moment.
-This practice can offer helpful insight, and it works best when you stay grounded in the present.
+Try letting your mind wander for a set period of time—like 10 minutes, or for however long it takes you to wash the dishes.
+Take notes on any revelations so you can share them with your therapist.
+Then, bring yourself back to the present moment.

 A stylized illustration of a person with glasses and long dark hair leaning against a black mailbox, holding a letter and a pen.